Knot Floer Homology, the Burau Representation, and Quantum $\mathfrak{gl}(1 \vert 1)$: Introduction

 Knot homology theories are most often viewed from one of three perspectives: those of Lagrangian Floer theory, gauge theory, and the representation theory of quantum groups.
 Unifying these points of view is a central project in low-dimensional topology.
-Knot Floer theory---and Heegaard Floer theory more generally---fall into the first category of homology theories, and are also understood gauge theoretically through equivalences with Seiberg-Witten theories, e.g.~as in \cite{kuleta20}.
-Representation theoretically, knot Floer homology is related to the quantum group $U_q(\mathfrak{gl}(1 \vert 1))$, known as quantum $\mathfrak{gl}(1 \vert 1)$, but this connection is much less well understood.
+Knot Floer theory---and Heegaard Floer theory more generally---fall into the first category of homology theories, and are also understood gauge theoretically through equivalences with Seiberg-Witten theories (e.g.~\cite{kuleta20}).
+Representation theoretically, knot Floer homology is related to the quantum group $U_q(\mathfrak{gl}(1 \vert 1))$, known as quantum $\mathfrak{gl}(1 \vert 1)$, but this connection is more mysterious.

 A few key results relate knot Floer theory to quantum $\mathfrak{gl}(1 \vert 1)$.
 Ellis, Petkova and V\'ertesi identified the Grothendieck group of the tangle Floer algebra---a generalization of knot Floer homology for tangles---with a tensor product of certain $U_q(\mathfrak{gl}(1\vert 1))$ representations \cite{epv19}.
 Similar work was done by Manion \cite{man19} for a different construction of tangle Floer homology due to Ozsv\'ath and Szab\'o \cite{os18}, and this was developed further in \cite{lama21}.
-In another direction, Robert and Wagner defined a quantum categorification of the Alexander polynomial using $U_q(\mathfrak{gl}(1 \vert 1))$ \cite{rowa22}.
+In another direction, Robert and Wagner define a quantum categorification of the Alexander polynomial using $U_q(\mathfrak{gl}(1 \vert 1))$ \cite{rowa22}.
 It is not known whether Robert and Wagner's theory is equivalent to knot Floer homology.

 The $U_q(\mathfrak{gl}(1\vert 1))$ braid (vector) representation is determined by the Burau representation: up to a normalization, the former results from taking exterior powers of the latter \cite{kasa91}.
-Thus, the theory behind our \Cref{thm:main_burau} provides a natural way of relating knot Floer homology and quantum $\mathfrak{gl}(1\vert 1)$.
+Thus, the theory behind our Theorem \ref{thm:main_burau} provides a natural way of relating knot Floer homology and quantum $\mathfrak{gl}(1\vert 1)$.
 We first obtain:

 \begin{thm} Let $K \subset S^3$ be a link, $\rho \in B_n$ a braid with closure $K$, and $\widehat{CFK}(m(K))$ a certain chain complex for the knot Floer homology of the mirror $m(K)$.
 Separately, let $\widehat{Q}(K)$ denote the $U_q(\mathfrak{gl}(1\vert 1))$ invariant associated to $K$.
 Then there is a weight-preserving bijection between generators of $\widehat{CFK}(m(K))$ and terms in a state sum expansion of $\widehat{Q}(K)$.
 Both the complex $\widehat{CFK}(m(K))$ and the expansion of $\widehat{Q}(K)$ are determined by the braid $\rho$. \end{thm}